perllb/deseqAbstraction/README.md

 ### deseqAbstraction
+ - Object-oriented analysis of RNA-seq data in R!
-#### - function library for standard deseq pipelines
+ - For standard deseq pipelines - made really easy and comfortable.
-#### - deseqAbs object to ease every analysis and handling of data
+ - deseqAbs object to ease every analysis and handling of RNA-seq data
+ - Based on DESeq2
-#### - Main usage tutorial: Usage.pdf or Usage.html in deseqAbstraction directory.
+ - <b>Main usage tutorial: Usage.pdf or Usage.html in deseqAbstraction (current) directory. </b>
-#### - more usage tutorials found in usageTutorials/deseqAbs repository!
+ - More usage tutorials found in usageTutorials/deseqAbs repository!